benmkent/benmkent.github.io/README.md

 # Teaching

--   Teaching assistant for Matrix Analysis, semester one, 2021.
+-   Teaching assistant for Matrix Analysis MATH36001, semester one, 2021.

--   Teaching assistant for Mathematical Workshop, semester one, 2021.
+-   Teaching assistant for Mathematical Workshop MATH10001, semester one, 2021.

--   Teaching assistant for Complex Analysis, semester two, 2020.
+-   Teaching assistant for Complex Analysis MATH20142, semester two, 2020.

 ------------------------------------------------------------------------